ProjectDossier/sdp2022/README.md

         │
         ├── training                            <- Scripts to train models │
-        └── validate                            <- Scripts to validate models
+        ├── validate                            <- Scripts to validate models │
+        └── visualization                       <- Scripts to create exploratory and results oriented visualizations